 - it is a pretty small town, so if you've lived in a city for a while where it is easier to be anonymous it can be a bit of an adjustment (says the person with neon hair....hardly able to hide...).
 On the plus side you will almost certainly always see someone you know when you pop to the shops!

-- from a personal perspective, a lot of my artwork is shown in London but the cost of me having fragile work moved up and around to shows, going to the show myself, bringing stuff back....it adds up into a few hundred per show sometimes and often means taking losses on show participation or making tiny profits once all is said and done.
-It has made me have to think more in monetary terms about the shows I do and has made it harder for me.
-However, much of this is due to personal circumstance and the specific work I do - I don't drive and make a very niche art product that can't be posted/couriered etc (other than bespoke courier), so this is less likely to be relevant to many other people considering moving.
+- from a personal perspective, a lot of my artwork is shown in London but the cost of me having fragile work moved up and around to shows, going to the show myself, bringing stuff back....it adds up into a few hundred per show sometimes..
+It has made me have to think much more in monetary terms about the shows I do and has made it harder for me.
+However, much of this is due to personal circumstance and the specific work I do - I don't drive and make a very niche art product that can't be posted/couriered etc (other than dedicated courier), so this is less likely to be relevant to many other people considering moving.
 In general, I think the area is extremely supportive to those in creative industries so my experience with the logistics of the neon work is not the norm and also not unexpected.

 -limited employment opportunities (depending upon what your sector is, obviously).
 Folkestone is a small town, with a population of around 45,000 I think.